-Tyagi community holds Mahapanchayat in support of jailed politician in Noida, targets BJP | Politics
+Tyagi community holds mahapanchayat in support of jailed politician in Noida, targets BJP | Politics

 ''All this happened on instructions of Gautam Buddh Nagar MP Mahesh Sharma who had called UP government's additional chief secretary (Awanish Awasthi) while he was live on TV news cameras.
 This whole mahapanchayat is against Mahesh Sharma and the unfair action taken against the Tyagi family,'' he claimed.

-Officials said security has been stepped up in Noida with deployment of hundreds of policemen and rapid action force (RAF) personnel being pressed into duty over law and order concerns.
+Officials said security was stepped up in Noida with deployment of hundreds of policemen and rapid action force (RAF) personnel being pressed into duty over law and order concerns.

-Security has also been stepped up at the offices and hospitals belonging to Gautam Buddh Nagar Lok Sabha MP and BJP leader Mahesh Sharma in a precautionary measure, the police said.
+Security was also been stepped up at the offices and hospitals belonging to Gautam Buddh Nagar Lok Sabha MP and BJP leader Mahesh Sharma in a precautionary measure, police said.

+Meanwhile, residents of the Grand Omaxe society in Sector 93B on Sunday observed a ''silent protest'' as the congregation of the Tyagi community took place barely two kilometers from it.
+Banners were put up at multiple places within the society stating they were united in their fight against ''harassment'', ''authoritarianism'', ''disrespect to women'', ''abuses'' and ''encroachment''. ''Society residents did their routine chores as usual.
+There was police security within and outside the society premises throughout and there was no worry,'' a society resident told PTI.

 The Tyagi community is believed to be unhappy with Sharma over his role during the Shrikant Tyagi episode earlier this month.
 They are also upset over Sharma's alleged use of derogatory words against the community, even as the former union minister has denied making such remarks.